Advanced Placement

 For more information, please contact Austin O’Brien’s AP Coordinator, Bryn Jonzon, at: (780) 466-3161 or [email protected]

-For further information about the AP program from the Edmonton universities’ stand-point, please visit:
+For further information about the AP:

-• Alberta - AP/IB Program Information
+• Government of Alberta - AP/IB Program Information

 • MacEwan University- MacEwan AP Program Info